A Study in Scarlet: Part II: "The Country of the Saints"

 In London, Hope becomes a cabby and eventually finds Drebber and Stangerson.
-After the altercation with Madame Charpentier's son, Drebber gets into Hope's cab and spends several hours drinking.
-Eventually, Hope takes him to the house on Brixton Road, where Hope forces Drebber to recognize him and to choose between two pills, one of which is harmless and the other poison.
+After the altercation with Madame Charpentier's son, Drebber gets into Hope's cab and spends hours drinking.
+Hope then takes him to the house on Brixton Road and forces Drebber to recognize him and to choose between two pills, one of which is harmless and the other poison.
 Drebber takes the poisoned pill, and as he dies Hope shows him Lucy's wedding ring.
 The excitement coupled with his aneurysm causes his nose to bleed; he uses the blood to write "RACHE" on the wall above Drebber to confound the investigators.
 Stangerson, on learning of Drebber's murder, refuses to leave his hotel room.
 Hope climbs in through the window and gives Stangerson the same choice of pills.
-However, Stangerson attacks him and Hope stabs him in the heart.
+However, Stangerson attacks him and Hope stabs him in the heart as an act of self-defence.

 Hope dies from his aneurysm the night before he is to appear in court.
-Holmes reveals to Watson how he had deduced the identity of the murderer, then shows Watson the newspaper; Lestrade and Gregson are given full credit.
+Holmes reveals to Watson how he deduced the murderer's identity.
+In the newspapers, Lestrade and Gregson are given full credit.
 Outraged, Watson states that Holmes should record the adventure and publish it.
 Upon Holmes's refusal, Watson decides to do it himself.

 Publication

 Arthur Conan Doyle wrote the novel at the age of 27 in less than three weeks.
 As a doctor in general practice in Southsea, Hampshire, he had already published short stories in several magazines of the day, such as the periodical London Society.
-The story was originally titled A Tangled Skein and was eventually published by Ward Lock & Co. in the 1887 edition of Beeton's Christmas Annual, after many rejections.
+The story was originally titled A Tangled Skein and was eventually published by Ward, Lock & Co. in the 1887 edition of Beeton's Christmas Annual, after many rejections.
 Conan Doyle had pressed for royalty but instead received £25 in return for the full rights (equivalent to £3,371.95 considering inflation).
 It was illustrated by David Henry Friston.

-The novel was first published as a book in July 1888 by Ward, Lock & Co., and featured drawings by the author's father, Charles Doyle.
+The novel was first published as a book in July 1888 by Ward, Lock & Co, and featured drawings by the author's father, Charles Doyle.
 In 1890, J. B. Lippincott & Co. released the first American version.
 Another edition published in 1891 by Ward, Lock & Bowden Limited (formerly Ward, Lock & Co.) was illustrated by George Hutchinson.
 A German edition of the novel published in 1902 was illustrated by Richard Gutschmidt.
 Numerous further editions, translations and dramatisations have appeared since.